The Story of Kisunka Community

 Care Worker Kilambe from the Shibukeni CBO is committed to caring for 16-year-old Tristan*.
 Kilambe shares, “Tristan has found a family at the Life Centre, where he is involved in the youth group and encourages others to live a good life.”
 However, life has not always held this same level of hope for Tristan.
 After the death of his parents, Tristan moved in with his aunt, where he eventually slipped into malnourishment due to a lack of proper care.
 When his older sister heard what was happening, she called Tristan to come stay with her family in Kisunka.
 To provide for Tristan and her three children, she leaves early in the morning and travels 28 miles to sell fish in another community, only to return late in the evening.
 Thankfully, the Care Workers are committed to caring for Tristan, ensuring he receives a hot, nutritious meal daily, which has improved his health greatly.

-The local Hands at Work team in Likasi currently supports nine Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The local Hands at Work team in Likasi currently supports seven Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Shibukeni.
 It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.